pkafel/interview-cracker/src/main/java/com/piotrkafel/atlassian/schedulingSystem.md

 **Writer Service** - Stateless HTTP service with Load Balancer in front.
 Responsible for sending requests for execution to Kafka topic.
 For each execution request it generates idempotency key which is added to the request.

 **Scheduler Service** - Each instance reads from Kafka's topic and store the requests in database.
 Before writing to db it would check the time of execution.
 If the execution should happen within next x minutes it would additionally store the request to a local cache (could use priority queue ordered by time of execution).
 This way we would not need to spend time querying database every minute to find requests that need to be executed.
-Instead we keep "soon to be executed" requests in memory and add to it periodically (how often would depend on x).
+Instead, we keep "soon to be executed" requests in memory and add to it periodically (how often would depend on x).

 **Database** - Relational database like Postgresql.
 The schema would look like this:
 ```roomsql